 ISO/IEC 42001:2023 Annex A.8.1.
 NIST AI RMF MEASURE-2.7.
 ISO/IEC 27001.

-The company holds general security certifications (e.g., SOC 2 Type II, ISO/IEC 27001) but does not confirm that the scope of certification includes AI system infrastructure.
+Holds general security certifications (SOC 2 Type II, ISO/IEC 27001) but does not confirm AI infrastructure is in scope.

 P5-02AI-Specific Security Certifications10 pts